 Known in the ShipMonk ecosystem as ‘Happiness Engineers’, these agents are specially trained in shipping and fulfillment.

 2. Warehouse Automation Technology

-It’s easy to see that ShipMonk has invested heavily into their technology.
-They increase the efficiency throughout the warehouse and as a result, you get faster fulfillment times, a 99.9% picking accuracy, and cheaper fulfillment costs.
+It’s easy to see that ShipMonk has invested heavily in its technology.
+They increase the efficiency throughout the warehouse, and as a result, you get faster fulfillment times, a 99.9% picking accuracy, and cheaper fulfillment costs.

 3. Package Customization

 As part of ShipMonk’s ongoing commitment to customer satisfaction, having your own branded packaging, gift message, stickers, or promotional insert are what makes the buying experience so much better.